-A history of success - Oregon Wild accomplishments since our founding.
+A history of success - Oregon Wild's accomplishments since our founding in 1974.

-Northwest Old Growth Forest Protection Campaign (1979-present) Nationalized the ancient forest issue and raised public awareness about the values of old-growth forests.
+Northwest Old Growth Forest Protection Campaign (1979-present) Helped nationalize the ancient forest issue and raised public awareness about the values of old-growth forests.
 Advanced protection for millions of acres of old-growth habitat through wilderness legislation, the Northwest Forest Plan, and the "eastside screens."
-Launched campaign to secure permanent protection of mature and old-growth forests in Northwest through federal legislation.
-Played key role in negotiating the terms of the 2009 Oregon Eastside Forest Restoration, Old Growth Protection and Jobs Act, reaching an historic agreement with the timber industry to protect old growth forest and pursue landscape wide restoration on nearly 10 million acres across six eastern Oregon National Forests.
+Launched a campaign to secure permanent protection of mature and old-growth forests in the Northwest through federal legislation.
+Played a key role in negotiating the terms of the 2009 Oregon Eastside Forest Restoration, Old Growth Protection and Jobs Act, reaching an historic agreement with the timber industry to protect old-growth forest and pursue landscape-wide restoration on nearly 10 million acres across six eastern Oregon National Forests.

-Roadless Area Protection and conversion to wilderness proposals (1974-present) Includes coordination and litigation of the Roadless Area Review and Evaluation (RARE I and RARE II) process, promulgation of the Roadless Area Conservation Rule, and the Oregon Wild Campaign.
+Roadless Area Protection and Conversion to Wilderness Proposals (1974-present) Includes coordination and litigation of the Roadless Area Review and Evaluation (RARE I and RARE II) process, promulgation of the Roadless Area Conservation Rule, and the Oregon Wild Campaign.
 A historic 1984 lawsuit broke the national logjam regarding the U.S. Forest Service's inadequate review of roadless lands and led to state wilderness bills across the country.
-The January 2001 Roadless Area Conservation Rule provided interim protection for 58 million acres nationwide, including 1.9 million acres in Oregon.
+Following years of litigation after its initial rollout in January 2001, the Roadless Area Conservation Rule has ultimately provided protection for 58 million acres nationwide, including 1.9 million acres in Oregon.